-Nigerian Dwarf goats( a miniature dairy breed) have recently been imported into New Zealand.
-However there are no 'miniature' breeds or miniature breed standard recognised in NZ by the NZ Dairy Goat Breeders Association.
+Nigerian Dwarf goats( a miniature dairy breed) have recently been imported into New Zealand and are now recognised the NZ Dairy Goat Breeders Association.
+Please contact the NZ Nigerian Dwarf goats breeders assn http://www.nigeriandwarf.co.nz.
 There are also 2 small NZ feral breeds - the Arapawa Island Goat or the Rawhiti Goat.
 Some of them can be quite small, but there is no guarantee that subsequent generations will remain small.
 Neither breed is as small as the Nigerian Dwarf and the African Pygmy Goat breeds.

 Frequently Asked Questions

-For quality pedigree kids the price could be from $200 to $300.
+For quality pedigree kids the price could be from $250.to $400

 Goats are not natural swimmers.
 Their coats do not contain oils as in sheep's coats, and they chill quite readily when wet and cold.
 However, they may be tempted to cross waterways in search of food, so it pays to keep them well fed to avoid the possibility.